tsunami416604/azure-docs.hu-hu/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ---
-title: Oktatóanyag – a felhasználó rbac-RÓL és a Resource Manager-sablon használatával Azure-erőforrásokhoz való hozzáférés biztosítása |} A Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and Resource Manager template
-description: Megtudhatja, hogyan felhasználói szerepkörön alapuló hozzáférés-vezérlés (RBAC) használatával az Azure Resource Manager-sablon használatával Azure-erőforrásokhoz való hozzáférést.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) by using Azure Resource Manager template in this tutorial.
 services: role-based-access-control,azure-resource-manager
 documentationCenter: ''
 author: rolyon